Understanding Upper Airway Disorders

 Frequently Asked Questions

-Laryngoscopy by an ENT specialist during symptom provocation is the gold standard, directly visualizing paradoxical vocal fold movement.
-Pulmonary function tests may show inspiratory flow limitation.
-We work closely with ENT and respiratory physicians for accurate diagnosis and coordinated treatment.
+Laryngoscopy by an ENT specialist during symptom provocation is the gold standard.
+The specialist watches the vocal folds in real time and can see them closing when they should be opening.
+Pulmonary function tests may show inspiratory flow limitation as a secondary indicator.
+We work closely with ENT and respiratory physicians to get you an accurate diagnosis, not another round of asthma medications.

-Most patients see significant improvement within 2-6 sessions over 4-8 weeks.
-You'll learn rescue breathing techniques in the first session.
-Athletes and exercise-induced cases may require additional sessions for sport-specific protocols.
-Some patients achieve complete symptom resolution, while others develop excellent episode management skills.
+Most patients see real improvement within 2-6 sessions over 4-8 weeks.
+You'll learn rescue breathing techniques in the first session, something you can use immediately.
+Athletes and exercise-triggered cases may need additional sessions for sport-specific protocols.
+Some patients achieve complete resolution.
+Others develop strong management skills that make episodes rare and short-lived.

-Yes, absolutely.
-If you have confirmed asthma in addition to upper airway disorder, continue your prescribed asthma medications.
-Speech therapy addresses the laryngeal component while medical management controls the asthma component.
-We coordinate with your respiratory physician for optimal combined treatment.
+Yes.
+If you have confirmed asthma alongside your upper airway disorder, keep taking your prescribed asthma medications.
+Speech therapy addresses the laryngeal component, the part your inhalers can't reach.
+We coordinate with your respiratory physician so both conditions are managed together, not separately.